mh-cbon/aghfabsowecwn/README.md

 - remember that the remote child is not running with a `TTY`, so the behavior may be a bit different (no color support for example)
-- spawn child properties/methods call are available only once `ready` event is emitted.
+- spawn child properties/methods call are available only once `started` event is emitted.
 - `ENV` variables __are not__ automatically sent to the elevated process, you got to do it

 # Todos